Beyond the fellowship award, our fellows enjoy a range of opportunities to develop their skills and networks.

 Partnership with industry

 Advice and support for existing and prospective fellows to build industry collaborations during their fellowship.
-The advice is provided by experts drawn from the MRC funding boards and fellowship panels, including industry representatives and senior MRC head office staff.
+The advice is provided by experts drawn from MRC funding boards and fellowship panels, including industry representatives and senior MRC head office staff.

 Observing board meetings